 Software Architecture vs. Software Design

-Design is used in many fields and has no generally widely accepted definition.
+The design is used in many fields and has no generally widely accepted definition.
 However work experience shows that design is making a plan for the software developing activity to accomplish its requirements and its related quality attributes.

 Architecture is mainly a design, while not all designs are architecture.
 This concept has been explained in (Clements, et al., 2010).
 As the architecture is a set of main design decisions which will affect the software and its quality attributes, while any other design decisions left for downstream developer and designer is a nonarchitectural design, these designs are left because it will not affect the overall decisions that have been taken by the architect to document the software architecture.

-It is worth mentioning that, there is a wrong view by understanding that architecture is focused on high level and conceptual framework, and it is followed with a step of detailed design, also that architecture document shall be limited with number of pages (50 pages) and it is just a small set of only big decisions.
+It is worth mentioning that, there is a wrong view by understanding that architecture is focused on high level and conceptual framework, and it is followed by a step of detailed design, also that architecture document shall be limited to number of pages (50 pages) and it is just a small set of only big decisions.
 Authors of (Clements, et al., 2010) advises the readers to stamp out these thoughts as they are nonsense and asks them to eliminate the terminology of detailed design and using the nonarchitectural design.
 As Architecture may be detailed or high level based on the global decisions.

 “To summarize, architecture is design, but not all design is architectural.
 The architect draws the boundary between architectural and nonarchitectural design by making those decisions that need to be bound in order for the system to meet its development, behavioral, and quality goals.
 All other decisions can be left to downstream designers and implementers.
 Decisions are architectural or not, according to context.
 If structure is important to achieve your system’s goals, that structure is architectural.
 But designers of elements, or subsystems, that you assign may have to introduce structure of their own to meet their goals, in which case such structures are architectural: to them but not to you.